 Washington, D.C.
-Pedestrian Accident Lawyer Calls for Increased Safety Measures
+Pedestrian Accident Lawyer Calls for Street Re-Design For Increased Safety Measures

 Could this be something to help avoid pedestrian accidents and bicycle wrecks in the greater Washington, D.C. area?
 Our cycling accident attorneys think so, as every day, they see devastating accidents from cars and trucks hitting commuters, tourists and bicyclists.

 A Look at the Results for Increased Pedestrian Safety

 The results of 31 carefully planned street re-designs in U.S. cities were impressive.
 Among them: